 The 2007 Faculty Scholarly Productivity Index ranked five UCI research fields in the top five among large research universities.
 Computer & information science ranked first; information science/studies fourth; and geology/Earth science, mathematics, and urban & regional planning fifth.
 Produced by Academic Analytics, the index rates journal articles and books published by each program's faculty, as well as journal citations, awards, honors and grants.

-Diverse Issues in Higher Education ranks UCI third in the nation for awarding bachelor’s degrees to minority students in the 2010-11 school year.
+Diverse Issues in Higher Education ranks UCI seventh in the nation for awarding bachelor's degrees to minority students in the 2013-14 school year.
 The rankings are based on data submitted by institutions of higher education to the U.S. Department of Education.